 I’ve always been very curious about baking and the art of pastry.
 That’s mainly why I started this blog– to pursue my passion, take risks, experiment with different recipes, and write about the most successful ones.
 It’s not just about sharing recipes, but also building a portfolio and documenting my progress over time.

 Homemade croissants have been on my to do list for a very long time and I finally had some free time– and by free time I mean a whole weekend!– to prepare them.
 I was kind of nervous and worried that they won’t be successful on my first trial because I don’t have a professional pastry background or anyone to guide me through the whole process.
 But after reading several blog posts and watching a few videos about making croissant, I felt like I was ready to give it a shot.
 I fell across Top with Cinnamon’s homemade croissant recipe, and I after seeing her gorgeous pictures and step by step gifs, I had to try it out.

-The process of making the layered yeast-leavened dough is time consuming.
+The process of making the layered yeast-leavened dough is time-consuming.
 It basically involves layering the dough with ALOT of butter through a “rolling and folding” technique.
-If done right, the croissants will have crispy flaky exterior and a tender layered interior when baked.
-There’s nothing more satisfying than seeing and eating the result of your hard work! 😀
+If done right, the croissants will have a crispy flaky exterior and a tender layered interior when baked.
+There’s nothing more satisfying than seeing and eating the result of your hard work!

 Preparing the dough

 1 tablespoon active dry yeast